 Netherlands retains its 2nd rank of 2015 despite the huge drop in sales; December had another run on PHEVs as their incentives get further reduced for 2017.
 Belgium, Austria and the U.K. made it over the 1 % mark this year.
 Among the big-5 vehicle markets in Europe France clearly leads, whereas Germany and Italy are clearly below the European average share of 1,3 % for 2016.

-In all top-5 markets (in terms of light vehicle share) EVs lost volume and PHEVs gained, compared to 2015.
-In all markets, except Austria, PHEVs grew faster than pure EVs.
+In nearly all markets, PHEVs grew faster than pure EVs.
+Exceptions were Austria and for smaller PEV markets Hungary, Poland, Russia not shown in the chart.
 New, attractive plug-in hybrid offers from popular brands and the still unsatisfactory range / charging convenience for most EVs are the main reason behind the development.